eeliuqin/eeliuqin.github.io/_posts/2022-08-16-r-eda-packages.md

 ## Introduction

 Exploratory data analysis (EDA) is a critical step in any data science workflow.
-Inspired by the [article](https://towardsdatascience.com/four-r-packages-for-automated-exploratory-data-analysis-you-might-have-missed-c38b03d4ee16) on medium, I'd like to explore the 4 most popular R EDA packages according their downloads.
+Inspired by the [article](https://towardsdatascience.com/four-r-packages-for-automated-exploratory-data-analysis-you-might-have-missed-c38b03d4ee16) on medium, I'd like to explore the 4 most popular R EDA packages based on their downloads.
 The dataset is from my project [Chicago Bike-Share Analysis](/portfolio/google-da-capstone-project-bike-share/), to make it more efficient, I'm going to sample 10% of its original size.

 ## Import the data